 So, what if you are building from scratch?
 When building a new home you have the perfect opportunity to design your property to take full advantage of the benefits of solar PV and to make your home as energy efficient as possible overall.
 Solar PV is a very affordable way to generate savings on your energy bills, as you are not replacing an existing system.

-With that in mind, there are a few design considerations that can maximize your energy savings and the benefits from your solar PV installation:
+What should you consider in order to maximize your energy savings and the benefits from your solar PV installation?

 • Direction your new build will face – the ‘ideal’ solar home is south facing